mth229/mth229.github.io/calculator.md

 happens when we have more then one operation with the same level.
 For instance, what is $2 - 3- 4$?
 Is it $(2 - 3) - 4$ or $2 - (3 - 4)$.

-Unlike addition, subtraction is *not associative8 so this really matters.
+Unlike addition, subtraction is *not associative* so this really matters.
 The subtraction operator is [left associative](http://en.wikipedia.org/wiki/Operator_associativity) meaning the evaluation of $2 - 3 - 4$ is done by $(2-3) - 4$.
 The